pylhc/Python_Classes4MAD/doc/yngve/index.rst

 Function yngve.tfs
 ------------------

-The tfs module can be used to load a tfs table into memory.
-It is created as two lookup dictionaries, one for the summary table and one for the main table.
+The tfs function can be used to load a tfs table into memory.
+It is loaded as two lookup dictionaries, one for the summary table and one for the main table.
 The main table is the first return argument.